breakall/autorip/README.md

 # autorip
-autorip is a bash script to rip DVDs with multiple tracks (such as fitness DVDs) using HandBrake.
+autorip is a bash script to rip DVDs with multiple tracks (such as fitness DVDs or TV show DVDs) using HandBrake.

 ## autorip usage